fmbot-discord/docs/docs/privacy.md

 What data .fmbot collects, how we use it and how you can manage it.

-Last update: 2023-07-26
+Last update: 2023-10-12

-Changelog: Add Spotify import info
+Changelog: Update command log storage policy

 ## What does your application do?
 .fmbot is an open-source Last.fm Discord bot.
 Last.fm is a service that tracks what people listen to.

 In our bot you can do various things to analyze your and your friends music taste, like see your recent plays or see who in a server listens to a certain artist.

 To use the bot, you have to log in with a Last.fm account.
-After that you can also login with a Discogs account.
+After that you can optionally also login with a Discogs account.

 ## What data do you store?
 When someone logins to the bot, we store the following Discord data: